tgqc/QView/readme.md

 IBM retain ownserhip of the 'com.ibm.mq' jave client libraries.
 IBM Java PCF libraries, and the Terms and conditions under which they were released, were until recently located in the 'QView-suite\com.ibm.mq\release\modules\ext' directory.
 They have been subsequently removed pending the outcome of discussions with IBM.

-Until either an agreement is reached with IBM on lawful bundling of the libraries, or the code is updated to look for the libraries as part of an MQ client install, yuo may choose to place your own lawfully obtained MQ client Java libraries in the 'QView-suite\com.ibm.mq\release\modules\ext' directory to enble you to satisfy dependencies within netbeans.
+We have approached IBM seeking an agreement to allow lawful bundling of the libraries.
+A contributor has undertaken to code a fallbck measure to look for the libraries as part of an MQ client install - work is already underway.
+In the short term, you may choose to place your own lawfully obtained MQ client Java libraries in the 'QView-suite\com.ibm.mq\release\modules\ext' directory to enble you to satisfy dependencies within netbeans.

 ####Via Git
 * Download Git from http://git-scm.com/